Our daughter turned two weeks yesterday.

 There’s a lot to learn and catching up to do.
 I lost 10 years after college to bit-of-everything-but-leading-to-really-nothing kind of ‘office’ jobs.
 If I didn’t think I could do a particular aspect of a job, I didn’t even try exploring the job.
 I wasn’t brave enough.
 Less smarter friends moved ahead in the meantime.
 I’m still not able to fake it.

 We moved to Colorado in 2017 after I took the first job I got.
 The hiring manager didn’t know exactly what he needed, and I’m still not sure why he hired me.
 Fortuitously, I discovered that I was decent at the reporting side of it (it wasn’t much), and the more I did it the more I was asked of it, so I stayed in it.
 I also got lucky I had a good data-driven manager.

 I want to push this forward and see where it takes me.
-My plan is to use one more year to learn as much as I can, in a well directed manner, before making a move.
+The money can wait.
+My plan is to use one more year to learn as much as I can.
 For far too long, I flung myself wide.
 I now want to do a few things well.